Now that you have a $PATH let’s start using it! Today we’ll write a simple shell script in your personal

 Finally, our trusty

-tr command is being told to turn all the
+tr command is being told to turn all the lowercase characters into their corresponding uppercase characters.

 And we’re done!
 You’ve written a bash shell script that actually does a thing!
 It’s a simple thing, sure, but it’s better to have a bunch of scripts that do one simple thing than to have one gigantic script that can do anything.
 After all, if we had just one gigantic script then we might as well just use the